talk2mat2/nodeapp/README.md

 ](https://tutor-app2.herokuapp.com/Api/v1/)

-A tutor is made admin from my mongodb cloud server by setting the tutors **admin status** to true it is set to false by default
+A tutor is made admin from my mongodb cloud server by setting the tutors **admin status** to true it is set to false by default , userName field is set to unique

 # LOGIN AS ADMIN(also a tutor) with the credentials